-- Made even better with the recent polycount update, where the sniper now has a tranquilizer rifle; Only instead of tranquilizer, the darts are filled with Jarate.
+- Made even better with the polycount update, where the sniper now has a tranquilizer rifle; Only instead of tranquilizer, the darts are filled with Jarate.
 Each shot result in a yellow blast like standard jarate with the same effect.

-- Combine the two with the Bushwhacka, a large knife that critically hits on mini-crits, and you have an entire arsenal built around piss.
+- Combine the two with the Bushwhacka, a large knife that critically hits on mini-crits, and you have an arsenal built around piss.